 There is a great variety of devices, used for filming videos from a bird’s eye, although those used for professional needs can be reduced to just a few brands.
 They all have a GPS system, which I can say, is one of the key elements, providing a safe and quality flight.
 Before taking your drone into the air, you need to calibrate it first, by making it spin around its axis.
 I personally go around the drone myself, which always provokes funny looks on people’s faces.
 The GPS connects the drone with the satellites, which gives it the ability to follow a previously set coordinates, to stay in place while up there, to compensate for the wind gusts and to automatically come back to you, in case the signal from the remote control is lost.

-Depending on the drones class, its legs can be placed on the sides, or at the bottom, in which case they have the function to retract upwards.
+Depending on the class of the drone, its legs can be placed on the sides, or at the bottom, in which case they have the function to retract upwards.
 If the legs are on the sides, the camera can be adjusted only vertically.
 If you want to shoot a panorama (horizontal camera movement), you need to turn the whole drone around.
 If the camera could turn horizontally, the legs would get caught in the frame.
-With the second type, those camera moves are possible, because the legs would lift up during taking off and go back down before landing.
+With the second type, those camera moves are possible, because the legs would lift up during take-off and go back down before landing.
 Those devices can be controlled by a pilot, which will guide the flight’s trajectory and a cameraman, to turn the camera in the desired direction.
 This gives the opportunity of making more complex and beautiful shots.

 For the filming, of course, you will need a camera.
 There is a great variety of options here.
-Some drones have their cameras built in during manufacture.
+Some drones have their camera’s built-in during manufacture.
 Other devices allow the attachment of different screens, cameras, DSLRs, and even big TV cameras.
 The bigger your filming gear is, the bigger drone you will need.
-The most important part here is the stabilisation device, which connects your flying apparatus with the camera.
+The most important part here is the stabilization device, which connects your flying apparatus with the camera.
 It compensates for the vibrations and for the leaning over movements of the “plane”.

 Those are all basic rules, you need to know about piloting and filming with flying drones before you start doing it.
 Emphasize on preparation and safety first.
 Watch movies and tutorials and learn from your mistakes.
 More practice – more skill.
 I hope you will find this article useful and helpful and I wish you many pleasant and flawless flights.